mcveanlab/treeseq-inference/README.md

 if your are using pip.
 Conda may also be used to install these dependencies.

+## Human data

+Please see the [README](human-data/README.md) in the ``human-data`` directory for details on running the human data pipelines.

+## Benchmarking using simulations

+### Requirements

+For calculating ARG distance metrics, we require an `R` installation with certain packages, as well as our own `ARGmetrics` package.
+To test other ARG inference software packages, we require them to be available in the ``tools`` directory.
+Simple installation instructions for setting this up are below.

 #### Installing R requirements

-For calculating ARG distance metrics, we require the `ape`, `phangorn`, and `Rcpp` packages.
-To get the latest versions of these, if you don't have them installed already in your local R installation, you should be able to do something like the following
+We require the `ape`, `phangorn`, and `Rcpp` packages.
+If you don't already have these installed in your local R installation, you should be able to install them using:

 ```
 # Install latest required packages within R - this recompiles stuff so may take a few mins
 sudo R -e 'install.packages(c("ape", "phangorn", "Rcpp"), repos="https://cran.r-project.org", INSTALL_opts="--byte-compile")'
 ```

 You can then install our local `ARGmetrics` package, bundled in this github repository, by running `R CMD INSTALL` from within the github directory, as follows:

 ```
 # Install ARGmetrics into R